Search

 Shin muscles are some of the most left-out muscles when it comes to general exercise.
 People either entirely forget about them, or in most cases they plan some calf raises for the week and that’s it.

-But the shin muscles (which are plenty) play a vital role in everyday life.
+But the shin muscles (which there are plenty of) play a vital role in everyday life.
 Walking, running, jumping, lifting – even our posture is dictated by our shin muscles

 In the following sections, we’ll cover the essential parts of the shin, covering the most important shin muscles.